-The seasonally adjusted number of residential property sales in March being 1.4% higher than in February 2019, and 6.8% higher than in March 2018, along with a reduced number of properties coming to the market, resulted in increased pressure on average asking prices in April.
+The seasonally adjusted number of residential property sales in March were 1.4% higher than in February 2019 and 6.8% higher than in March 2018, along with a reduced number of properties coming to the market, resulting in increased pressure on average asking prices in April.
 Prices jumped by nearly £3,500 which represents the biggest increase for the month of April since 2016.
 This serves as a positive forecast for the rest of 2019, suggesting that the number of transaction levels will be similar to those observed over the previous five years, at approximately 1.2 million homes bought and sold a year.

 Family homes with three and four bedrooms, excluding four-bedroom detached homes, have displayed a particular buoyancy in their value, with average asking prices being 0.7% higher than a year ago, according to Rightmove.
 In comparison to the 1.2% fall in the number of new-to-the-market sellers across the UK, owners of such family homes are more willing to enter the market, with 0.7% more sellers than this time last year.
 This residential segment is more likely to sell, with a drop in the number of sales by just 0.4% compared with this time last year, significantly above the national average drop of 1.6%.
 Overall, this suggests that buyers and sellers in this segment are no longer paying attention to the prolonged Brexit uncertainty and are starting to look out for new relocation opportunities.

 With a 5% increase in offers made and a 22% rise in properties sold subject to contract, Knight Frank highlights that the underlying demand for prime property across England and Wales remains strong, despite prices in the prime markets falling by 1.8% in the 12 months to March 2019.
-The price performance is directly influenced by increased caution among buyers in sellers, resulting from heightened political uncertainty, and is also subject to variations depending on the location of the prime property.
+The price-performance is directly influenced by increased caution among buyers in sellers, resulting from heightened political uncertainty, and is also subject to variations depending on the location of the prime property.
 Prime markets closest to the capital taking on a larger hit, with values falling by almost 3% in North Surrey and by 5.4% across the North Thames and Chilterns over the 12 months to March.
 In addition, more expensive properties, valued above £2 million, have been subject to more substantial price reductions, by an average of 2.5%.
 Similarly, there have been large performance differences observed across different property types, with manor house prices growing only by 0.8%, in comparison to the 19% and 24% price growth of cottages and townhouses respectively over the same period.

 Despite the somewhat negative price trends observed in the prime property markets over the course of the year, Knight Frank has suggested that once political uncertainty begins to subside, the underlying demand is likely to crystallise into more activity and substantial price increases, with as much as an 8.2% increase in cumulative price growth between 2019 and 2023.